 Estuaries such as Puget Sound have large natural variations in depth, water circulation, influences from the ocean, and seasonal conditions.
 All of these variables influence the quality of the water column and the sediment found at the bottom of the sea and the organisms living there.

 To support healthy ecosystems in Washington, we collect high-quality environmental data about the water column and sediments.
-A long-term data record allows us to detect both long-term patterns and short-term changes to share with scientists, and inform policymakers.
+A long-term data record allows us to detect both long-term patterns and short-term changes to share with scientists and to inform policymakers.
+You can download water-column profile data.
+If you need discrete data or help finding what data you need, contact Julianne Ruffner.

 Use the following links to learn about water and sediment studies, current conditions, and to read about our assessment methods and related marine studies.